savetheclocktower/daubjs/DESIGN.md

   // Will be used to build a `Template`.
 Default value varies based
   // on other properties.
   replacement: String,

-  // If present, will be used to decide how much of the match should be
+  // If present, will be used after a match to decide how much of the match
-  // consumed.
+  // should be consumed.
   index: Function,

-  // If present, will be called before replacement with the match data and a
+  // If present, will be called before replacement (but after `captures`).
+  // Called with two arguments: (1) the match data (in the form returned by
-  // `Context` instance.
-Can mutate the match data or substitute it with a new array.
+  // String#match) and (2) a `Context` instance.
+Can mutate the match data in
+  // place or substitute it with a new array.
   before: Function,

   // If present, will be called after replacement.
-Called with the transformed
+Called with two arguments:
-  // text and a `Context` instance.
-Can substitute the transformed text with a
+  // (1) the transformed text in flat string form and (2) a `Context` instance.
-  // different string.
+  // Can substitute the transformed text with a different string.
   after: Function,

   // An object whose keys are integers and whose values are strings or
   // instances of `Grammar`.
 If present, will perform substitutions on capture
   // groups right before the `before` callback is invoked.
   captures: Object,

   // Whether the replacement template should wrap the entire match in "<span
   // class=#{name}>"/"</span>".
 Ignored unless `captures` is present; defaults
   // to `false`.
 Further explanation below.